ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 Once again, the comments are not executed or outputted, they are there only to inform the programmer about the code.

+And voilà!
+You have made another step toward learning to program.

 ## Conclusion

-Comments are a tool to leave notes inside the code.
+Comments are a tool to annotate and leave notes inside the code.
 We can write single line comments beginning by `//` and we can write multiline comments between `/*` and `*/`.

 One very important thing about comments is to describe the functionally, not the code itself.
 For example, explaining to a C# programmer using a comment that `var text = "whatever";` creates a variable named `text` is not helpful.
 But explaining that the following block of code is an implementation of the XYZ algorithm could be.
-As I mentioned, at some point you want to aim at writing clear enough code that you don't need to explain it anymore.
+As I mentioned, at some point you want to aim at writing clear enough code that you don't need to explain it.
 That said, as a beginner, please do leverage comments to help you out.
-You can describe your own code if that help you remember.
+You can describe your own code if that help you remember or understand.
 Everyone learn differently, there is not wrong in how to learn, so if your way is to use comments, please do abuse of them!

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=5 -%}